climateintelligence/DDHWSF/README.md

 # DDHWSF - Data-Driven Heatwave Season Forecasting

+LICENCSE

+This project is licensed under the European Union Public Licence v.1.2 (EUPL-1.2).
+See the [LICENSE](./LICENSE) file for full terms.

 DEPENDENCIES AND ACKNOWLEDGMENTS

 This project makes use of pyCRO-SL – a Python implementation of the Coral Reef Optimization with Substrate Layers algorithm (https://pypi.org/project/PyCROSL/)